fhiso/tsc-governance/drafts.md

-:  This standard defines how citation elements should be represented in FHISO's Extensible Legacy Format (ELF), a format based on and compatible with GEDCOM 5.5, but with the addition of a new extensibility mechanism.
+:  This standard defines how citation elements should be represented in FHISO's Extensible Legacy Format (ELF), a format based on and compatible with GEDCOM, but with the addition of a new extensibility mechanism.

 Citation Elements: Bindings for GEDCOM X